 If you graduated from a PUBLIC school, you must contact the school directly.
 You can search the public school contact information using EdNA.

 NOTE: The Department of Education does not have diplomas.
 We only have transcripts that closed private academic schools sent to us for archiving.

-Instructions: Submit a letter to the Division at Bureau of Curriculum, Assessment and Instruction, Division of Planning, Attn: PAS Transcripts, 333 Market Street, Harrisburg, PA 17126-0333 or using the Division email at email@example.com.
+Instructions: Submit a written request to the School Services Office, Attn: PAS Transcripts, 333 Market Street, Harrisburg, PA 17126-0333 or using the Division email at firstname.lastname@example.org.

 - the name of student at time of graduation;